 The rest of the exhibits are down the hall and to the right.
 There is a mixture of taxidermy animal displays and live animals.
 We got some really good photos with some of the taxidermy animals.
 I must say though, I hope I’m never that close to a brown bear in real life.
 The leaf-cutter ant display had my daughter mesmerized.
 They have the ants set up in little Plexiglas ecosystems and have video cameras for you to see what they were doing.
 The exhibits include the human history of North American Native Indians.

 Admission to the second-largest planetarium in the state of North Carolina is in addition to the general admission price of the museum.
-There are several different shows playing on any given day, so be sure to check the schedule before you head out if you had a certain show in mind.
+Tickets are $5 per person.
+There are several different shows playing on any given day, so be sure to check the schedule before you head out if you have a certain show in mind.

 - Children 2 and under and Active Military members (with proper ID) receive free admission.